The kindergarten curriculum is now available as a book with a complete, week-by-week schedule, supply lists, and more!

 - Construction Paper

-*This was formerly Arithmetic for Young Children, but I found that I needed a little more instruction than what that book provide.
+*This was formerly Arithmetic for Young Children, but I found that I needed a little more instruction than what that book provides.
 MEP has been fantastic so far with daily interactive activities that I can save in a binder for eternal memories (aw).
 B is also really enjoying it as it’s a little less question-after-question-after-question than AYC was.
 I also love that MEP is free!

 Generally, I print out the pieces from the art study on card stock and laminate them (I have this laminator).
 Then I sit down with B and look over it with him before hanging it on the wall for two weeks so we can look at it whenever he’d like (you can see this written out in more detail here).
 As he gets older, I want to bring more to the artist study (obviously).
 But I think this is good for now, especially as I don’t want to crowd his brain with my interpretation and understanding of the paintings and let him use his imagination when he looks at them.